-2. Get specific with your resolutions.
-“Lose weight” is not a smart resolution.
-A smart resolution is more specific like, “Lose 20 pounds in the first six months of the year.”
-The more specific you are with your goals, the sharper your focus will be to get-er-done!
+3. Get specific with your resolutions.
+“Lose weight” isn't specific enough.
+A smart resolution is “lose 20 pounds in the first six months of the year” or "put in six miles on the treadmill each week."
+The more specific you are with your goals, the sharper your focus will be to get them done.

-3. Have a plan.
-Once you have your resolutions written down, (and only do three at a time so you don’t overwhelm yourself) decide how they’re going to happen.
-Say one of your resolutions is to, “Build strength and firm up your body.”
-Okay, how are you going to make it happen and by when?
+5. Have a plan.
+Once you know your fitness resolutions, decide the best way to make them happen.
+If one of your resolutions is to, “build strength and firm up your body” as yourself how you're going to make it happen and by when.
 Will you go to a group class?
-Do circuits on the machines?
+Do circuits on selectorized machines?
 Use your body weight?
 How many times a week will you devote to building muscle?
 Get your detailed plan in print so you can follow it.

 Make some better resolutions this year by targeting the fitness and health goals that matter to you most and make them happen.
 If you have some success early in the year, let the momentum propel you to continue through your best year yet.